fergusq/tampio/README.md

     luvut ovat epäpuhtaasti 1 lisättynä 1:een lisättynä 2:een lisättynä yhteenlaskuun sovellettuna lukujen jäseniin ja lukujen hännän jäseniin

 This reduces the complexity from O(2^n) to O(n).
-However, the impurity can leak to other parts of the program and cause it to behave in unintended ways.
+In the restricted mode, the optimizations should not cause any problems.
+In the impure free mode, the impurity can leak to other parts of the program and cause unintended behavior.

 ## Examples